-Nonprofits spend a large part of their effort on asking people for money.
+Nonprofits spend a large part of their effort on asking people for donations.
 Crafting a donation request letter that you can send out to your audience to solicit their assistance could be a great way to get the funds that you need.
 Of course, for this to be effective, you need to make sure that you’re doing it properly.
 That includes taking the time to consider what you say, as well as how you say it and what you’re offering in return.

 For example, some nonprofits just send donation letters and hope for the best.
 Other organizations may include additional material to educate people on their efforts and what they do, giving people the chance to ensure that your cause is in line with their ideals.
 It also gives you a chance to explain how someone’s donation could benefit the organization.